 Your metadata load file is required to have a header row.
 Your header field names must be unique, and for your benefit, should be meaningful or descriptive in order to make choosing the correct fields to import/map easier.

 There is no limit to the number of fields that you may include in your Database Upload, but you are required to have at least the Begin Doc field.
 For all other fields, you may:

-- choose to import them into a new custom field
+- choose to import into a new custom field

-- choose to import them into an existing Logikcull Document field.
+- choose to import into an existing Logikcull Document field.

 The Logikcull document fields which you can import into are listed below: